Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Background

 \subsection{Traffic Object Tracking}

-Deploying CDA in urban environments poses a series of difficult technological challenges out of which the object tracking is arguably one of the most significant since it provides the identification information for other subsequent technical models~\cite{2021SAE}.
+Deploying CDA in urban environments poses a series of difficult technological challenges, out of which object tracking is arguably one of the most significant since it provides the identification information for other subsequent technical models~\cite{2021SAE}.
 Object tracking can be classified into two categories in terms of the number of objects tracked at one time: one is single-object tracking (SOT) and the other is multi-object tracking (MOT).
-SOT has been investigated over several decades and the \textit{Kalman filtering} methods or \textit{particle filtering} methods have been employed widely~\cite{cuevas2005kalman, okuma2004boosted} for this type of tasks.
+SOT has been investigated over several decades and the \textit{Kalman filtering} methods or \textit{particle filtering} methods have been employed widely~\cite{cuevas2005kalman, okuma2004boosted} for this type of task.
 For MOT tasks, some approaches have been proposed with the focus on improving accuracy and real-time performance.
 For instance, Bewley et al.~\cite{bewley2016simple} proposed \textit{Simple Online and Real-time Tracking} (SORT) that can achieve MOT in a high frame rate without much compromising the accuracy.
 Based on the structure of SORT, Nicolai et al.~\cite{8296962} proposed a multi-object tracker -- \textit{DeepSORT}, which was capable of tracking objects with longer periods of occlusions and effectively reducing the number of identity switches by integrating the appearance features.
+However, Deep SORT does not apply to 3D objects.